-An important part of the Permittees' verification process is the Permittees' Audit and 2 Surveillance Program.
-The focus of this audit program is compliance with this WAP and the 3 Permit.
-This audit program addresses all waste sampling and analysis activities, from waste 4 stream classification assignment through final loading of the TRUPACT-II, and ensures 5 compliance with SOPs and the WAP.
-Audits will assure that containers and their associated 6 documentation are adequately tracked throughout the waste handling process.
-Operator 7 qualifications will be verified, and QA/QC procedures will be surveyed.
-A final report that 8 includes generator/storage site audit results and applicable WAP-related corrective action 9 report (CAR) resolution will be provided to NMED for approval, and will be kept in the WIPP 10 facility operating record until closure of the WIPP facility.
-11
+An important part of the Permittees' verification process is the Permittees' Audit and 24 Surveillance Program.
+The focus of this audit program is compliance with this WAP and the 25 Permit.
+This audit program addresses all waste sampling and analysis activities, from waste 26 stream classification assignment through final loading of the Contact Handled Package, and 27 ensures compliance with SOPs and the WAP.
+Audits will assure that containers and their 28 associated documentation are adequately tracked throughout the waste handling process.
+29 Operator qualifications will be verified, and QA/QC procedures will be surveyed.
+A final report 30 that includes generator/storage site audit results and applicable WAP-related corrective action 31 report (CAR) resolution will be provided to NMED for approval, and will be kept in the WIPP 32 facility operating record until closure of the WIPP facility.
+33

-12 An initial audit will be performed at each generator/storage site performing waste

-- characterization activities prior to the formal acceptance of the WSPFs and/or any waste - characterization data supplied by the generator/storage sites.
-Audits will be performed at least - annually thereafter, including the possibility of unannounced audits (i.e., not a regularly scheduled audit).
-These audits will allow NMED to verify that the Permittees have implemented - scheduled audit).
-These audits will allow NMED to verify that the Permittees have in the WAP and that generator/storage sites have implemented a QA program for the - characterization of waste and meet applicable WAP requirements.
-The accuracy of physical - 19 waste description and waste stream assignment provided by the generator/storage site will be - verified by review of the radiography results, and visual examination of data records and - radiography images (as necessary) during audits conducted by the Permittees.
-More detail on - this audit process is provided in Permit Attachment B6.
+An initial audit will be performed at each generator/storage site performing waste 34 characterization activities prior to the formal acceptance of the WSPFs and/or any waste 35 characterization data supplied by the generator/storage sites.
+Audits will be performed at least 36 annually thereafter, including the possibility of unannounced audits (i.e., not a regularly 37 scheduled audit).
+These audits will allow NMED to verify that the Permittees have implemented 38 the WAP and that generator/storage sites have implemented a QA program for the 39 characterization of waste and meet applicable WAP requirements.
+The accuracy of physical 40 waste description and waste stream assignment provided by the generator/storage site will be 41 verified by review of the radiography results, and visual examination of data records and 42 radiography images (as necessary) during audits conducted by the Permittees.
+More detail on this audit process is provided in Permit Attachment B6.

-23 B-4b(2) Phase II Waste Shipment Screening and Verification
+B-4b(2) Phase II Waste Shipment Screening and Verification

-Phase II of the waste shipment screening and verification process includes examination of a 24 waste shipment after the waste shipment has arrived.
-The Phase-II determinations are: 1) a 25 determination of the completeness and accuracy of the EPA Hazardous Waste Manifest; 2) a 26 determination of waste shipment completeness; 3) a determination of land disposal restriction 27 notice completeness; and 4) an identification and resolution of waste shipment irregularities.
-28 Only those waste containers that pass all Phase II waste screening determinations will be 29 emplaced at WIPP.
-For each container shipped, the Permittees shall ensure that the 30 generator/storage sites provide the following information: 31
+Phase II of the waste shipment screening and verification process includes examination of a 4 waste shipment after the waste shipment has arrived.
+The Phase-II determinations are: 1) a 5 determination of the completeness and accuracy of the EPA Hazardous Waste Manifest; 2) a 6 determination of waste shipment completeness; 3) a determination of land disposal restriction 7 notice completeness; and 4) an identification and resolution of waste shipment irregularities.
+8 Only those waste containers that pass all Phase II waste screening determinations will be 9 emplaced at WIPP.
+For each container shipped, the Permittees shall ensure that the 10 generator/storage sites provide the following information: 11

-- 32 Hazardous Waste Manifest Information:

-- C Generator/storage site name and EPA ID

-- C Generator/storage site contact name and phone number

-- C Quantity of waste

-- C List of the hazardous waste codes in the shipment - C Listing of all shipping container IDs (TRUPACT-II serial number)

-- C Signature of authorized generator representative

-- 2 Specific Waste Container information:

-- 3 C Waste Stream Identification Number

-- 4 C List of Hazardous Codes per Container

-- 5 C Certification Data

-- 6 C Shipping Data (Assembly numbers, ship date, shipping category, etc.)

-This information shall also be supplied electronically to the WWIS.
-The container-specific information will be supplied electronically as part of the Level 3 Phase I Screening, and shall be supplied prior to the Permittees' management, storage, or disposal of the waste.

-- The Permittees will verify each approved shipment upon receipt at WIPP against the data on the WWIS shipment summary report to ensure containers have the required information.
-A - 12 Waste Receipt Checklist will be used to document the verification.
+- 12 Hazardous Waste Manifest Information: - 13 C Generator/storage site name and EPA ID - 14 C Generator/storage site contact name and phone number - 15 C Quantity of waste - 16 C List of the hazardous waste codes in the shipment - 17 C Listing of all shipping container IDs (Contact Handled Package serial 18 number) - 19 C Signature of authorized generator representative - 20 Specific Waste Container information: - 21 C Waste Stream Identification Number - 22 C List of Hazardous Codes per Container - 23 C Certification Data - 24 C Shipping Data (Assembly numbers, ship date, shipping category, etc.) - This information shall also be supplied electronically to the WWIS.
+The container-specific information will be supplied electronically as part of the Level 3 Phase I Screening, and shall be supplied prior to the Permittees' management, storage, or disposal of the waste. - The Permittees will verify each approved shipment upon receipt at WIPP against the data on the WWIS shipment summary report to ensure containers have the required information.
+A Waste Receipt Checklist will be used to document the verification.